Money Moves: How the Cardi B Empire Got Built

 It was only a matter of time before the rest of the world caught up.

+Now heading into the 2018 Billboard Music Awards this Sunday with eight nominations, including Best Female Artist and Best New Artist; expecting a daughter with fiancé Offset, of Migos fame; getting name-checked by Bernie Sanders; and already seriously rethinking her relationship with social media, everything's coming up Cardi.

-You're forgiven for still not knowing what "Bodak Yellow" means, but there's little chance you haven't heard the hypnotic tune, which spent three weeks at No. 1 on the Billboard Hot 100 after dropping last June (making her the first solo female rapper to have the top single since Lauryn Hill) and was crowned Single of the Year at the 2017 BET Hip-Hop Awards.
+You're forgiven for still not knowing what "Bodak Yellow" means, but there's little chance you haven't heard the hypnotic tune, which spent three weeks at No. 1 on the Billboard Hot 100 after dropping last June (making her the first solo female rapper to own the top spot since Lauryn Hill) and was crowned Single of the Year at the 2017 BET Hip-Hop Awards.

 "When it comes to this music thing, I ain't playin' with it.
 I'm puttin' my heart, my foot and my money in this thing!" she assured on Love & Hip-Hop, which is often more about the former, plus a hundred other delicious dramas, than it is the latter.